sullyps/nvim-config/README.md

   ~/.local/share/nvim/site/pack/packer/start/packer.nvim
 ```
 - Open lua/plugins.lua and run excommand `:PackerSync`
+- When prompted by the editor about configuring your work environment, select option 1 (Apply and modify settings)
 - Done!

 ## Uninstalling (Only tested with .deb neovim install method)